-While acting under a shared Theory of Change, each Enabling Team is autonomous in realising its own community building process, in setting up the 'In an environment of collaborative learning, facilitators are persons who help people find the path to reach their own objectives faster.
+While acting under a shared Theory of Change, each Enabling Team is autonomous in realising its own community building process, in setting up the precise shape of its own (centralized space distributed), and in designing and implementing its own

+'In an environment of collaborative learning, facilitators are persons who help people find the path to reach their own objectives faster.
 They facilitate encounters between people and match them with their supporting role models ensuring people with complementary skills and experience can collaborate together.
 They offer services and advice on methods for peer to peer learning including places, people, and books and support the access to these resources.
 They support people's initiatives and often times are the cause of these initiatives.'